Dark Mode

 Your Green Card application photo may be rejected for a number of reasons, including:

-- The photo does not show the person’s eyes clearly, due to red eye effect, glare from glasses or other obstructions
+• Your eyes are not clearly seen, due to red eye effect, glare from glasses, or other obstructions

-- The person in the photo is wearing a uniform, for non-religious reasons
+• Photo in a uniform, for non-religious reasons

 Work With Our Team At Spar & Bernstein To Get Your Green Card